ArweaveAlex/arc-pools/README.md

     }
 }
 ```
 Configure the `pools.json` file to generate your pool.
+If there is a field not marked in this section that exists in `pools.json`, it does not need to be modified.

 - `state.title` is the title of your pool on the [Home Page](https://alex.arweave.dev) of Alex.
 - `state.description` is a long description of your pool on the [Pool Detail](https://alex.arweave.dev/#/pool/zIZXNTl-GtTDbO8eP8LpkHks5S5WhB4j82YX-N2RuGw) page of Alex., under the About header.
 It can contain Text and/or HTML.
 - `state.briefDescription` is a brief description of your pool on the [Home Page](https://alex.arweave.dev) of Alex.
 - `keywords` is a list of the main keywords to track in the mining process.
 This is the core driving data that instructs the mining programs of what to pull from mining sources such as Twitter, Wikipedia, Reddit, or Nostr
 - `topics` A list of more general topics the pool fits into these generate ANS110 Topic tags in the data.
 Examples: history, funny, humor, science.
-- `controller.contribPercent` If you would like to take a percentage of contributions that come into the pool into your control wallet, for your own uses other than mining put a decimal number in here between 0 and 100.
-Note: this will be displayed on the site so if you are taking a high percentage of contributions people will likely not contribute to your pool.
+- `controller.contribPercent` is a reward percentage of the contributions.
+This value can be from **0 - 100** and represents the percentage of total percentage of contributions that go to your control wallet for mining.
+If the value of **controller.contribPercent** is **10**, then **10%** of all contributions will go to your control wallet as a reward.
+This percentage will appear in the User Interface to allow contributors to know how much of their contribution will go to the operator.

 ### Configure Twitter API Keys